d-eisen/portfolio/content/mypost.md

 case_title: "MedWater Mobile Site"

 # This is the subtitle of the case study in the case studies section and the case study page
-case_subtitle: "Mobile Web Design"
+case_subtitle: "Mobile First Web Design"

 # This is the case description in the case studies section
 case_description: "MedWater.com is an informational website for a non governmental organization focused on water, sanitation, and hygiene for communities in Ecuador."

 # This is the featured image of the case, place this image at /post_title_here/img folder
 # e.g. /mypost/img
-case_feature_img: "featured-cope.jpg"
+case_feature_img: "LandingPg.png"

 # This is the case summary in the case itself
 case_summary: "Medwater.com is an informational website for the organization.
-The site is focused on allowing supporters to donate to the organization, fundraise via Venmo and Facebook challenge and review updates fromt the field.
-I created a minimum viable product for this application."
+The site is focused on allowing supporters to donate to the organization, fundraise via Venmo and Facebook and review updates from the field.
+I created a minimum viable product for this site."

 # Your team members
 team: ["David Eisenmenger"]